 4. Build Your Reputation with Online Content

 We’re assuming you already have a website.
 If you don’t, you should build one as soon as possible- you’re missing out on plenty of potential customers.
-If you do have one, you have to optimise it and make the most of your online real-estate.
+If you do have one, you have to optimize it and make the most of your online real-estate.
 Here’s how.

 - Use relevant ‘keywords’ to boost your ranking in search results.
-Make sure that you use terms like ‘vet’s office in Bristol’ or ‘vet’s clinic in Bradford’ plenty of times, so that Google points searchers your way.
+Make sure that you use terms like ‘vet’s office in Bristol’ or ‘vet’s clinic in Bradford’ plenty of times so that Google points searchers your way.

 - Use a diverse range of content on your website: videos, pictures, articles or even podcasts.
 Again, this will persuade Google to point people your way instead of at your competitor (not to mention that it gives you something to share on social media).